exercism/v3/languages/cpp/reference/implementing-a-concept-exercise.md

                   └── tests_main.cpp
 </pre>

-## Step 1: adding track-specific files
+## Step 1: adding code files

-These files are specific to the C++ track:
+The code files are track-specific and should be designed to help the student learn the exercise's concepts.
+The following C++ code files must be created (not necessarily in this order):

 - `<NAME>.h` and `<NAME>.cpp`. the stub implementation files, which is the starting point for students to work on the exercise.
 - `CMakeLists.txt`: the C++ project file.